 Premature birth is the main cause of brain injury and cerebral palsy in babies.
-Through PReCePT, women going into early labour under 30 weeks are offered magnesium sulphate, which helps to protect their babies’ brains.
+Through PReCePT, women going into early labour under 30 weeks are offered magnesium sulfate, which helps to protect their babies’ brains.
 As a result, fewer babies are likely to develop cerebral palsy, improving quality of life for both preterm babies and their families.
-A dose of magnesium sulphate costs from just £1.
+A dose of magnesium sulfate costs from just £1.
 Find out more about the PReCePT programme.

 PReCePT was originally developed in 2014 by Dr Karen Luyt, a neonatologist at University Hospitals Bristol NHS Foundation Trust, working with colleagues at the West of England AHSN.

 Since then, PReCePT has been rolled out across nationally and is also running in tandem with the PReCePT Study, a research trial nested within the national programme, funded by the Health Foundation and in partnership with CLAHRC West.